chenqin/surfing-db/README.md

-# surfing-db
+# HPCArrow

-A efficient and powerful in memory kafka messages processor using MPI and Apache Arrow.
+A efficient and powerful HPC workload engine with MPI and Apache Arrow.

 # features